 Lowering the humidity can also help if the air from the device feels too warm.
 If you have a heated tube, you can also lower the temperature of the tubing.

 - If your device came with a carrying case, always use that case when you travel.
 Put the device and all its accessories inside the case.

-- Don’t check your device as baggage (such as if you’re traveling on an airplane or train).
+- Don’t check your device as baggage when you’re traveling on an airplane or train.
 Carry it with you instead.
 On many airlines, medical devices such as PAP devices don’t count towards your carry-on item limit.

-- Don’t let your device get very hot or cold (such as if it’s left in a car for too long).
+- Don’t let your device get very hot or cold (for example, when it’s left in a car for too long).
 If it does get very hot or cold, let it get back to room temperature before turning it on.